 Internal Shift Linkage

-Manual transmission shift rails connect the shift lever to the shift fork.
-When the driver moves the shifter to select a gear, the shift rail moves a shift fork that's attached to a synchronizer.
+Manual transmission shift rails connect the shift lever to the fork.
+When the driver moves the shifter to select a gear, the shift rail moves a shift fork attached to a synchronizer.
 Each synchronizer is capable of changing two-speed gears.
 Most five-speed manual transmissions have three shift rails.

 Shift Rails